kubernetes-hy/kubernetes-hy.github.io/data/part-4/2-messaging-systems.md

 The installation prints many kinds of useful info for us.

 We are now ready to deploy our [app](https://github.com/kubernetes-hy/material-example/tree/master/app9) that uses [nats.js](https://github.com/nats-io/nats.js) as the client library.
 Note that the example app uses nats.js version 1.5.
-The current version of the library has
+The current version of the library has breaking changes in the api.

 The **deployment.yaml** that passes the connect URL _nats://my-nats:4222_ to pods in env variable *NATS_URL* looks like the following: